-We've documented 29 accessibility features for Boyfriend Dungeon in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 29 accessibility features for Boyfriend Dungeon.
+Strongest in Visual and Controls but also has features in Reading, Navigation, Getting Started, Difficulty and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Boyfriend Dungeon is an adventure set in an urban dungeon where weapons transform into potential dating partners.
 It's a mix of a brawling action game and a dating simulator.

 We've documented 5 accessibility features for Controls in Boyfriend Dungeon which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.